United Kingdom Coastal Research Conference

 Crantock Beach, Cornwall

-The University of Plymouth Coastal Processes Research Group (CPRG) in partnership with the National Network of Regional Coastal Monitoring Programmes (NNRCMP) are pleased to announce the first UK Coastal Research Conference to be held in July 2023 in Plymouth.
+The University of Plymouth Coastal Processes Research Group (CPRG) in partnership with the National Network of Regional Coastal Monitoring Programmes (NNRCMP) are pleased to announce the first UK Coastal Research Conference – held in July 2023 in Plymouth.

-This conference will be to showcase and celebrate the coastal research being undertaken within the UK.
-Principally focused on UK academics, organisations and institutions working on UK coastal science, we also welcome research using overseas case studies that are of relevance to the UK.
-The conference will highlight the current state of knowledge and the research that is being undertaken to address coastal issues.
+This conference showcased and celebrated the coastal research being undertaken within the UK.
+Principally focused on UK academics, organisations and institutions working on UK coastal science, we also welcomed research using overseas case studies that are of relevance to the UK.
+The conference highlighted the current state of knowledge and the research that is being undertaken to address coastal issues.

 CENTRAL THEMES